namshi/namshi.github.com/source/team/index.markdown

     **Omar Al Khairat** is passionate about automated systems, cloud architecture s and Big Data; he loves building and learning how to build secure, reliable, fault-tolerant, scalable and efficient data-driven systems.
     With a background in Artificial Intelligence and software engineering experience he works closely with data scientists and system architects, using python and R. On his free time you’ll find him learning about new technologies, spending the time with family or eating pizza

-*   ##<div id="Razan Bilwani">Razan Bilwani</div>
-    {% img left team /images/razan.jpg Razan Bilwani %}
-    **Razan Bilwani**, VP - Product Management, specialises in building robust products that need minimal maintenance, in Agile environments.
-He's worked in Offline Wholesale/Retail, Content, On-Site, Strategy, and Product that gives him a thorough business understanding.
-He's led mid/large teams in multiple areas, including Quality Assurance, and UX/UI.
-When not glued to a mobile screen, you can find him dedicating his time to family.
-There are 3 things he takes very seriously: work, the Oxford comma, and Biryani.

 *   ##<div id="Sakina Sagarwala">Sakina Sagarwala</div>
     {% img left team /images/sakina.png Sakina Sagarwala %}
     **Sakina Sagarwala** is a Junior Product Management Analyst who joined Namshi eager to learn about Product Management as a field and E commerce as an industry.
 Prior to joining Namshi, she managed a scholarship and grant program at Habib University, Pakistan’s first liberal Arts and Sciences University and worked in Monitoring and Evaluation in International Development.
 She holds an MSc in Development Management from the London School of Economics and Political Science and spends her spare time enjoying food and movies.